BruhBruhDev/FTreeViewer/README.md

 With FTreeViewer you can organize and illustrate your family tree in a manageable way.

 ![screenshot 1.0.0](/screenshots/Screenshot-1.0.0.png?raw=true "1.0.0")
+[This is an example layout showing the royal family tree.
+The example file is also included in the Release]

 # Features:
 - add person